-Got this board from my friend Andrea, one of my favourite “Shoot’Em Up” ever!
+Got this RTYPE IREM M72 board for repair from my friend Andrea, one of my favourite “Shoot’Em Up” ever!

 Irem R-Type!
 WooooooooooooW !!